 For something that is supposed to be comforting and supportive, somehow this phrase has become the very opposite: cold and apathetic.
 Why and can it go back to being something honest?

 When you been with a product long enough you get attached to it.
 And over time, the reality of what made it what it was gets glossed over.
 Such is the case with the Expanded Universe.
 Disney's new direction has left the fandom split, with opponents wanting a return to the fictional world .

-Although the idea has already been raised in the old Expanded Universe, the recent Disney interpretations of the franchise have once again broached the question.
+Although the idea has already been raised in the old Expanded Universe, the recent Disney interpretations of the franchise have once again broached the question, "Could Leia be a Jedi?"
 So let's look at it for fun.

 The classic route to becoming a world power is to knock off the reigning power from their seat, which usually meant war.
 However as war with equal or superior powers has become more risky, rivals may have found another way to getting what they want.

 It is common in America to make an entire community out as one group rather than acknowledge their individual differences.
 "Black Panther" hints at some of these differences.

 We often look at an idea from a single perspective and assume that to be universal.
 Yet that is not always the case such as with the issue of feminism.

 The strongest heart strings to pull on a person is children.
 Put those children in areas of conflict or if they have been harmed and it can spark outrage.